 Beds go green & mattress

-The second option to consider, if the price is not affordable for the investment in a totally organic sleep system, is to get rid of your conventional mattress at least and buy either an organic latex foam mattress or an inner spring mattress with organic upholstery coverings.
-Another choice is to buy a cotton mattress or futon made with organic materials.
+The second option to consider, if the price is not affordable for the investment in a totally organic sleep system, is to get rid of your conventional mattress at least and buy either an organic latex foam mattress or an innerspring mattress with organic upholstery coverings.
+Another choice is to buy a cotton futon mattress made with organic materials.

 What you put on your bed is also important in the romantic bedroom setting.
-Invest in the best mattress cover and barrier cloth that you can afford to protect your mattress.
+It is highly recommend to purchase a qualified mattress cover so that it can protect your futon mattress from harmful factors.
 There are several companies that bring in organic cotton bedding from India and one that contracts American farmers to grow organic cotton in the USA.
-The quality of the bedding is good, the cotton soft and, the best part of all, there are no chemicals used in the entire process from seed to sheet.
-Don't forget that your pillows and duvets should be of wool, feathers, down, cotton or silk. https://futonadvisors.com/calculated-risks-metal-futon-beds-add-big-business/
+The quality of the bedding is good, the cotton is soft and, the best part of all, there are no chemicals used in the entire process from seed to sheet.
+Don't forget that your pillows and duvets should be of wool, feathers, down, cotton or silk.
+You can find mattress-related information at: https://futonadvisors.com/calculated-risks-metal-futon-beds-add-big-business/

 Wash natural bedding in soap, not detergent.
 Borax and washing soda may be added and a half cup of vinegar in the rinse water should aid in removing the residues of washing.
 If possible, hang the bedding out in the sunshine to air out and dry, or just to freshen it on a weekly basis.
 Turn your organic mattress end for end and flip it over every two months to provide even wear and to allow all sides to breathe.